Cory-Accardo/BlockChain.ts/README.md

 # BlockChain.ts
 This is a low level blockchain implementation written entirely in TypeScript!
-It is a work in progress.
-I begun this project on 9/17/2021.

 # Features